verseles/xpm/README.md

 # Automated installations
-Accelerated download and automatic install on unix systems.
-Tested on Ubuntu.
+Accelerated download and automatic install on debian based systems.
+Tested on Ubuntu and his derivates.

 Just paste on your console (`ctrl+alt+t`):